What do you need?

 - scissors and glue

-Discuss what kind of food students like on their sandwich and how to represent this.
+Discuss what students like on their sandwich and how to represent this.
 Examples: yellow paper with holes in it will represent cheese; red yarn can be ketchup and an enrolled piece of pink cotton is a slice of ham.

-The artwork must partly be 3D, so do not paste everything just flat, but try to work spatial and let things overlap.
+The artwork should be partly 3D, so do not paste everything just flat; try to work spatial and let things overlap.

 What should you do?